H4HWV2011/msjarvis-public-docs/thesis/27-heartbeat-and-live-cycles.md

 These functions work together with logging and introspection to make ongoing activity visible.

+## 27.1a Learning status endpoint

+In addition to abstract heartbeat concepts, the current system exposes a concrete status endpoint for the optimized autonomous learner.

+- Endpoint and purpose:
+  - `GET /learning/status` is served by `ms_jarvis_autonomous_learner_optimized` and returns a JSON object that summarizes the learner’s current activity.
+  - This endpoint provides a machine-readable heartbeat for the autonomous learning loop by reporting counters, uptime, and the currently selected topic.
+- Response fields:
+  - `active`: Boolean flag indicating whether the continuous learning loop is running.
+  - `total_cycles`: Count of completed learning cycles since the service started.
+  - `items_stored`: Total number of unique research items stored in semantic memory.
+  - `items_deduplicated`: Count of items skipped due to semantic deduplication.
+  - `deduplication_rate`: String representing the proportion of skipped items versus total evaluated items.
+  - `uptime_hours`: Uptime of the service in hours, as a floating-point value.
+  - `current_topic`: The topic selected for the most recent or current learning cycle.
+  - `optimizations`: A list describing the active features, such as semantic deduplication, summarization, periodic cleanup, and topic planning.

+This endpoint turns the conceptual heartbeat of the autonomous learner into a concrete, queryable signal that monitoring tools, dashboards, and evaluators can consume alongside other live-cycle indicators.

 ## 27.2 Core Heartbeat Mechanisms

 Heartbeat signals are generated in a few primary ways: